RadiologyInfo - The radiology information resource for patients

 • Compared with open surgical biopsy, the procedure is about one-third the cost.

-• No breast defect remains and, unlike surgery, stereotactic needle biopsy does not distort the breast tissue and make it difficult to read future mammograms.
+• No breast defect remains and, unlike surgery, stereotactic needle biopsy does not distort the breast tissue or make it difficult to read future mammograms.

 • Recovery time is brief and patients can soon resume their usual activities.